Tim-404/Flixster/README.md

 ### Notes

-My computer is freezes when trying to run the Android emulator with the Google Play Store functionality, so I couldn't verify if the video playing worked.
+My computer freezes when trying to run the Android emulator with the Google Play Store functionality, so I couldn't verify if the video playing worked.
 The computer consistently crashed with a CLOCK_WATCHDOG_TIMEOUT code, so it is probably a lack of RAM.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing